If you are a writer, then you have heard about Steven Pressfield’s The War of Art.

 How did you feel skipping the workout this morning?

 The enemy lies within.
 It’s in all of us.
-More than wars, poverty,diseases – resistance has done more damage towards human growth and potential.
+More than wars, poverty, diseases – resistance has done more damage to human growth and potential.

 Here are some examples of areas where Resistance commons into effect: